John James Audubon State Park: History

 Progress on the park was not always smooth.
 There were long delays caused by lack of funds and disagreements over the park's focus.
 Henderson attorney and businessman Gibney Oscar Letcher helped guide the project along; working among the CCC, WPA, National Park Service, Kentucky Department of Parks, local contractors and suppliers, the Audubon Park Committee and the Audubon family descendants.

 The Wilderness Lake was completed in the spring of 1938 but the work continued slowly on the Tea House and gardens, the recreational lake, the roads and the cottages.
 The Tea House was completed in June 1940 and served three meals daily until December 1941.
 In the spring of 1941, the cottages were completed and the recreational lake was excavated and filled.
 That completed the work under the federal New Deal programs.

 After the attack on Pearl Harbor, December 7, 1941, Kentucky and the nation prepared for war.
 Camp Cromwell was converted into a Naval Cadet Aviation Training School during the war and supervised by Evansville College (presently the University of Evansville).

 After WWII, attention returned to John James Audubon State Park.
 Beginning in 1948 and lasting until 1955, a program of restoration and construction was carried out.
 Some of the projects completed were new museum lighting installation; picnic area, bathhouse and beach, landscaping, parking, lake dam and shelter construction.
 From 1960 to 1969 another $500,000 was invested in the park with construction of a camping area and nine-hole golf course.
 Additional land was acquired bringing the park to nearly 700 acres.
 New picnic shelters and employee housing were also constructed.

-The park was listed on the National Register of Historic Places in 1988.